gmarland/lawnmower/README.md

-# lawnmowerJS
+# lawnmower
-lawnmowerJS is s web component library that allows VR layouts to be built using HTML tags.
+lawnmower is s web component library that allows VR layouts to be built using HTML tags.

 The aim of this library is to make building a basic VR website as easy to make as your first HTML site.
 No need for lots of contextual knowledge about 3D and VR, you can just start designing.